Pylons/pyramid/docs/narr/events.rst

   def mysubscriber(event):
 	  event.request.foo = 1

-When the :func:`pyramid.subscriber` decorator is used a :term:`scan` must be performed against the package containing the decorated function for the decorator to have any effect.
-See :func:`pyramid.subscriber` for more information.
+When the :func:`~pyramid.events.subscriber` decorator is used a :term:`scan` must be performed against the package containing the decorated function for the decorator to have any effect.

 Either of the above registration examples implies that every time the :app:`Pyramid` framework emits an event object that supplies an